-Adoption of the Dorset Heathlands Planning Framework 2015-2020
+Adoption of the Dorset Heathlands Planning Framework 2015 to 2020

-The Local Authorities of Bournemouth, Poole and Purbeck have adopted the Dorset Heathlands Planning Framework 2015-2020 Supplementary Planning Document, which took effect on 19 January 2016.
+The Local Authorities of Bournemouth, Poole and Purbeck have adopted the Dorset Heathlands Planning Framework 2015 to 2020 Supplementary Planning Document, which took effect on 19 January 2016.
 Christchurch and East Dorset have also adopted the document, with it taking effect on 3 January 2017.

-Consultation on the Dorset Heathlands Planning Framework 2015-2020
+Consultation on the Dorset Heathlands Planning Framework 2015 to 2020